Claremont-HvZ-Web-Team/claremontHvZ/README.md

     python ~/programming/claremonthvz.org/HVZ/HVZ/scripts/setup.py

 If all went well, that should be it!
+There's a detailed guide to the build process on the [wiki] [6].

 ### Running a development version of the server